Optimal control with reset-renewable resources: Numerical Results

 The numerical solutions are computed on $\domain=[-1,1]^2$ discretized by a uniform $N\times N$ cartesian grid.
 In all examples except for the convergence tests in section \ref{ss:convergencetest}, we use $N=300, \, h = 2/(N-1)$, and the budget direction is discretized with $ \Delta \bud = \maxb / \text{round}\!\left(\frac{\maxb}{0.8 h}\right); $ resulting in $N_\bud = |\B| = (\maxb / \Delta \bud) + 1 = O(1/h)$.
 The main loop in Algorithm \ref{alg:budgetReset} was terminated when both $\|\Valu^k-\Valu^{k-1}\|_\infty$ and $\|\Vals^k - \Vals^{k-1}\|_\infty$ fell below the tolerance threshold of $10^{-8}$.

-All tests were performed in Matlab with most of the implementation complied into MEX files.
+All tests were performed in Matlab (version R2010b) with most of the implementation compiled into MEX files.
 The tests were conducted on a 2.6 GHz MacBook computer under Mac OS X with 4 GB of RAM.
 On average, the computations took approximately one minute of processing time, but we emphasize that our implementation was not optimized for maximum efficiency.